untitled

 On May 13, 2003, the Smiths commenced a proceeding to adopt Izaak in Franklin County, Ohio.
 Smith consented to the adoption of his son by his parents.
 The Fairfield County Court, where all prior legal proceedings had occurred, was not notified of the adoption proceeding, nor were the Quiggs, nor the guardian ad litem.
 On July 3, 2003, the Franklin County Probate Court issued a final decree of adoption.

-on August 28, 2003, and transferred the adoption case to the Fairfield County Probate Court, which subsequently dismissed the adoption proceedings.
+When the fraudulent adoption was disclosed to the Quiggs, they took legal action.
+The Franklin County Probate Court vacated the adoption decree on August 28, 2003, and transferred the adoption case to the Fairfield County Probate Court, which subsequently dismissed the adoption proceedings.
 On September 2, 2003, the Quiggs filed a motion for emergency custody of Izaak.
 The court granted the motion.
 On September 11, 2003, the Smiths filed a motion to intervene, which was also granted.
 At the hearing on the emergency custody order, the Smiths were awarded temporary custody of Izaak with the Quiggs receiving companionship rights.
 The court ordered the Smiths to submit to psychological testing by Dr. Tarpey.
 Conflict between Smith and the Quiggs continued, and in December of 2003, the Quiggs again filed for emergency custody.
 The court granted the emergency custody order, and at the subsequent hearing, the court continued temporary custody of Izaak with the Quiggs.
 The Smiths received companionship rights, but Smith was not given any specific companionship rights.
 The court found appellant had abandoned Izaak and indicated he had no interest in parenting him.
 The record indicated Smith's previous practice was to share parenting time and duties with the Smiths and the court found Smith could continue to visit with Izaak when he was at the Smiths' home.

 The guardian ad litem reported Gavin Smith repeatedly lied about his religious observances and church attendance, and the report gives the distinct impression the guardian ad litem questioned the sincerity of appellant's beliefs.
 The lower court record indicated that both Gavin Smith and his mother Janice Smith participated in emotional and physical abuse of Izaak.
 After Izaak reported incidents of sexual abuse, ie inappropriate touching, by Joyce Smith, the Fairfield County Children's Services investigated but did not intervene.
 The guardian ad litem was extremely critical of Gavin Smith and the Smiths, and their own counselor testified they were inflexible and Joyce Smith is hot-headed.